Time to Read:

 Okay, I want to immediately say that I really enjoyed this book, but also that I. Will.
 Not.
 Forget.
 That opening.

-I’m not comfortable with sexual content, but I’ve… not really become desensitised, but it’s more that I’ve learnt to make the majority just enter my brain long enough for me to understand what’s happening, but then it’s all thrown into the spam inbox in my brain.
+I’m not comfortable with sexual content, and it’s what we joke about as being NSFA, but I’ve… not really become desensitised.
+Instead, it’s more that I’ve learned to make the majority just enter my brain long enough for me to understand what’s happening, but then it’s all thrown into the spam inbox in my brain, so I don’t need to think about it any further.

-This did NOT happen when I read this one, because the book’s opening scene escalated so quickly — it was perfectly normal the first sentence and full-on sexual content the second.
-I was not prepared for this in any way and because it escalated at such an intense speed I spent twenty minutes just laughing at the opening.
+This did not happen when I read the beginning of The Missing Piece, because the book’s opening scene escalated so quickly.
+It was perfectly normal in the first sentence and full-on sexual content in the second.
+I was not prepared for this in any way, and because it escalated at such an intense speed, I spent twenty minutes just laughing at the opening out of sheer shock. *coughs*

-I don’t tend to share much about what I read that is in the modern romance genre, for reasons I can’t explain.
-I obviously have a preference against this stuff, but I actually like to read things like office romance, contractual dating/marriage, fake lover and similar tropes as “I need something light-hearted and healing between the bouts of angst”.
-This book fills that criteria for me and was something I read when I, surprisingly, was hit so hard by angst I couldn’t keep reading (which is incredibly rare!).
-This work in particular also has a love triangle (or is it a love square?) and arranged marriage.
+I don’t tend to share much about what I read that is in the contemporary romance genre, for reasons I actually can’t really explain.
+However, it’s clear I obviously have a preference against this kind of content, but I do like to read things like office romances, contractual dating/marriage, fake lovers, and similar tropes as my “I need something lighthearted and healing between the bouts of angst” books.
+This book fulfils that criteria for me and was something I read when, surprisingly, I was hit so hard by angst I couldn’t keep reading what I had been reading (which is incredibly rare!).

-…And I’m just calling these light-hearted because the stuff I usually reading things that rips my heart out, but this doesn’t.
-It might be rather questionable to call this one light-hearted.
+…And I’ll just point out that I call these “lighthearted” because the stuff I usually enjoy reading is all things that rip my heart out and are really angsty and painful to read.
+However, it’s rather questionable to call this one lighthearted and mean it.
 Don’t be deceived.

-I would definitely understand if someone thinks the plot is absolutely ridiculous, but then I’m here like “ah, more believable than some things that happen in real life”, because while there are things that might seem utterly stupid (Shen Mo, Ji An’an was going to be abroad for three years with your ex, why the contractual fake lover thing with her older brother???), other things are literally things that can happen (Shen Mo’s missing memory, or complete denial after a traumatic event, the inability to paint due to psychological blocks) and while things might seem like a lot of coincidences would be at play, that’s literally life.
+I would definitely understand if someone thinks the plot is absolutely ridiculous, because, let’s be honest, it is rather unlikely.
+Meanwhile, I’m also here like, “Ah, more believable than some things that happen in real life,” because while there are things that might seem utterly stupid (Me reading: “Shen Mo, Ji An’an was going to be abroad for three years with your ex; why the contractual fake lover thing with her older brother???”), other things are literally things that can happen (Shen Mo’s missing memory, the complete denial after a traumatic event, the inability to paint due to psychological blocks and so on and so forth), and while things might seem like a lot of coincidences would be at play, that’s literally life works, so it’s not as outlandish as it may feel at first glance.

-My main concern wouldn’t be the plot though.
-I think that the issue is the language.
-I can’t actually tell if it’s the translator not doing a good enough job, or if it’s the author’s issues.
-What I do know, though, there is some editing that can be done by a translator to ensure the story gets justice and I feel like this is a case of “not enough editing” but whose work actually needed editing is what I don’t know.
+My main concern wouldn’t be the plot, though.
+I think that the issue is the language of the writing.
+I can’t actually tell if it’s the translator not doing a good enough job, or if it’s the author’s issue since I have nothing to compare to.
+But what I do know is that there is some editing that can be done by a translator to ensure the story gets justice, and I feel like this is a case of “not enough editing,” but whose work actually needed editing is what I can’t tell just looking at the adaptation.

-There are several extras in this one, I might add.
-They are mostly what happened after, some of them sexual, some of them just fluff dad(s) with a kid moment.
+The main plot aside, there are several extras in this book.
+They are mostly what happened after, some of them sexual, some of them just fluff stories with dad(s) and kid moments.
 My favourite is by far one of the most random ones.
 I think Meowxuan is very cute.
-What that means, you’ll have to find out by reading, I guess.
+What that means, you’ll have to find out by reading.